Green-Software-Foundation/sci-ai/SPEC.md

    - Carbon emitted of API gateways and load balancers
    - Carbon emitted of monitoring and observability systems
    - Carbon emitted of caching and data storage
-2. Calculate embodied carbon for all hardware within the Consumer boundary
+2. Calculate embodied carbon for all hardware within the Consumer boundary over the defined period.
 3. Sum operational and embodied emissions to get total Consumer carbon (C)
 4. Count the total number of tokens processed during the same period (R)
 5. Calculate Consumer SCI: `SCI = C / R`